Mikael-Helin/Podman-Debian-Python-Dev/README.md

-# Podman-Debian-Python-Dev
+# Podman Debian Python Dev

-Develop Python in a Debian container
+Develop Python in a Debian container.

+## Usage

+To install, run

+    bash install.sh

+and then to start the container, run

+    ./start.sh